 Strasbourg Alliance Church

 The Strasbourg Alliance Church is first and foremost a group of people who have discovered that Jesus Christ is alive and has come and brought to each one freedom, hope and life.
 It is our desire that we live authentically and reflect accurately the love of the Heavenly Father who cares deeply for all people.
 We are a church that meets regularly for worship that is common to orthodox and historic Christian faith and we are evangelically-minded with a clear commitment to the authority of the Bible.
-On Sunday mornings we have Sunday School at 9:30 a.m. (except for July & August) followed by Worship Service at 10:30 a.m.
+On Sunday mornings we have Worship Service at 10:00 a.m. all year round.
 We also have weekly Bible studies, youth functions, music groups, women’s and men’s ministries and frequent fellowship times.

 The Alliance Church in Strasbourg has deep historic roots.
 The Eastmount Baptist Church began in 1921 and moved into town from the countryside in 1969.
 An Arlington Beach Mission Field of the Presbyterian Church of Canada was organized in 1928.
 The Strasbourg members of this organization began meeting at the former Methodist church building under the name of Knox Presbyterian Church.
 This church changed its name to the Strasbourg Gospel Church in 1963 and then in 1980 it became known as the Strasbourg Alliance Church.
 The current building used in worship is an extensive addition to the Eastmount Baptist Church building.
 This addition was completed in 1987.
 Today people from these and other denominational backgrounds worship together in a spirit of unity.
 This is truly an ‘alliance’ church!